obsidian-tasks-group/obsidian-tasks/docs/queries/sorting.md

 Note that `reverse` will reverse the entire result set.
 For example, when you `sort by done reverse` and your query results contain tasks that do not have a done date, then those tasks without a done date will be listed first.

+## Tag sorting

+If you want to sort by tags, by default it will sort by the first tag found in the description.
+If you want to sort by a tag that comes after that then you can specify the index at the end of the query.
+All tasks should have the same amount of tags for optimal sorting and the tags in the same order.
+The index starts from 0 which is also the default.

+For example this query will sort by the second tag found in the description.

+    ```tasks
+    sort by tag 1
+    ```

 ---